mitschlagel/Foundations-Of-Web-Development/README.md

 # Foundations-Of-Web-Development

-## Personal Page Home work is in Personal-Page-Homework
+## Personal Page Homework is in Personal-Page-Homework

 ## Moodle assignments are in moodle-work